benhowell/weather-au/README.md

 # weather-au
-Terminal utilitity for weather forecasts and observations for Australia using live BOM data
+Terminal utilitity for weather forecasts and observations for Australia using live BOM data.
+Totally WIP, most likely broken and not intended for general use.

 ## Usage